 The inventory balance is made up of raw materials, work-in-progress, and finished goods.
-Inventory is maintained at the Company's warehouses and at fulfillment centers owned by Amazon, Walmart and CVS.
+Inventory is maintained at the Company's warehouses, third party warehouses and at fulfilment centers owned by Amazon, Walmart and CVS.

 The "Cost of revenues" line item in the condensed consolidated statements of operations is comprised of the book value of inventory sold to customers during the reporting period.
 When circumstances dictate that we use net realizable value as the basis for recording inventory, we base our estimates on expected future selling prices less expected disposal costs.